-Visitor Types and Requirements Visitor Type Category Definition Requirements Essential Visitors Caregiver Designated in writing by the resident/substitute decision maker Can be a friend/family member or person of importance to the resident Provide one or more forms of support or assistance to meet resident care needs including providing direct physical support e.g. activities of daily living, social, spiritual or emotional support, whether the individual is paid or unpaid Must be 16 years of age or older The approval of a parent or legal guardian is required to permit individuals under the age of 16 years to be designated as a caregiver Sign in upon entry to the community Conduct passive screening for infections including COVID-19 Additional IPAC training & education required prior to visit Caregiver designated can be changed based on resident care needs Additional PPE required based on isolation precautions and point of care risk assessment (non-outbreak) Support Workers Provide support to the critical operations of the community or to provide essential services to residents Conduct passive screening for infections including COVID-19 Scheduling not required Location of visit can be designated by site Compassionate Reasons A person visiting the very ill for compassionate reasons including but not limited to hospice services or end of life care Undergo passive screening Government Inspector With a statutory right to enter a long- term care home to carry out their duties Other Visitors General Visitors Provides non-essential services or visits for social reasons.
-Individuals providing personal care/services such as hairdressing, barbers, manicurist, entertainers, recreational handlers as part of animal program, people entering for tours.
-Infants under the age of 2 are not considered visitors and are excluded from testing and masking requirements Conduct passive screening for infections including COVID-19 General visitors under the age of 14 years must be accompanied by an adult and must follow all applicable public health measures that are in place at the community No limit on number of visitors indoors and outdoors; however, number of visitors permitted will be based on available space at the community Not permitted to visit during a community wide outbreak
+Visitor Type Category Definition Requirements Essential Visitors Caregiver Designated in writing by the resident/substitute decision maker Can be a friend/family member or person of importance Provide one or more forms of support or assistance to meet resident care needs including providing direct physical support e.g. activities of daily living, social, spiritual or emotional support, whether the individual is paid or unpaid Must be 16 years of age or older The approval of a parent or legal guardian is required to permit individuals under the age of 16 years to be designated as a caregiver Sign in upon entry to the community Conduct passive screening for infections including COVID-19 Masking strongly recommended No limit to the number of visitors when the community is not in outbreak Additional IPAC training & education required prior to visit Should not visit any other long-term care home for 10 days after visiting a resident who is self-isolating including those experiencing symptoms of COVID-19 and are being assessed and if a home or area of a home is affected by an outbreak Caregiver designated can be changed based on resident care needs Additional PPE required based on isolation precautions and point of care risk assessment (non-outbreak) Support Workers Provide support to the critical operations of the community or to provide essential services to residents Conduct passive screening for infections including COVID-19 Medical mask required Scheduling not required Location of visit can be designated by site No limit on the number of visitors Compassionate Reasons A person visiting the very ill for compassionate reasons including but not limited to hospice services or end of life care Undergo passive screening No restrictions on number of visitors Masking strongly recommended Government Inspector With a statutory right to enter a long- term care home to carry out their duties Other Visitors General visitors Provides non-essential services or visits for social reasons.
+Individuals providing personal care/services such as hairdressing, barbers, manicurist, entertainers, recreational handlers as part of Conduct passive screening for infections including COVID-19 Masking strongly recommended General visitors under the age of 14 years must be accompanied by an

-Visitor Type Category Definition Requirements Only permitted if resident home area / neighbourhood is not part of the outbreak and resident is not currently symptomatic/on isolation
+Visitor Type Category Definition Requirements animal program, people entering for tours.
+Infants under the age of 2 are not considered visitors and are excluded from testing and masking requirements adult and must follow all applicable public health measures that are in place at the community No limit on number of visitors indoors and outdoors; however, number of visitors permitted will be based on available space at the community Not permitted to visit during a community wide outbreak Only permitted if resident home area / neighbourhood is not part of the outbreak and resident is not currently symptomatic/on isolation